jurem/SicTools/README.md

 ## Simulator
 Simulator is user-friendly GUI based application that loads asm or obj files.
 Features:
   * CPU view of registers and current instructions, shows changed registers in different color, supports changing registers values
-  * disassembly view and breakpoints
+  * disassembly view with breakpoints and data breakpoints
   * memory view with full edit support in hexadecimal and character mode
+  * watch view with symbols from assembly file
   * textual screen support
   * devices 0, 1, 2 are redirected to standard input, output and error
   * detected pseudo HALT instruction (jump on itself)